New plant in Germany aims to cut flying's carbon footprint

 Aviation currently accounts for about 2.5% of worldwide emissions of carbon dioxide, a greenhouse gas that contributes to global warming.
 While other forms of transportation are increasingly being electrified, the challenge to making large, battery-powered planes is formidable.

-Experts say so-called e-fuels can help solve the problem, by replacing fossil fuels without major technical modifications to the aircraft.
+Experts say e-fuels can help solve the problem by replacing fossil fuels without major technical modifications to the aircraft.

 “The era of burning coal, oil and natural gas is drawing to a close,” Germany’s environment minister, Svenja Schulze, said at a ribbon-cutting ceremony for the new plant.
 “At the same time, no one should have to sacrifice the dream of flying.
 This is why we need alternatives to conventional, climate-harming kerosene.”